You'll explore and pioneer approaches to global challenges in relation to:

 We support you to articulate your knowledge and skills impact through work-based challenges during the course of the EMBA.

 The programme offers you the opportunity to demonstrate high levels of competence through a professional portfolio.
-This resource offers you an evidence base for future employment opportunities.
-It will also enable you to apply for Chartered Manager Status with the Chartered Management Institute (CMI).

 We encourage and facilitate growth of your professional network, stimulating new connections and possible directions that your career can take you.